- Download our Moving to South Africa Guide (PDF)

 The working world of one urban centre contrasts not only with rural counterparts but also with other cities.
 South Africans love stereotyping Johannesburg as being hard-working and full of opportunity, while Cape Town is said to be more relaxed but also more insular.

-South Africans tend to prefer doing business with people they've met before.
+South Africans typically prefer doing business with people they’ve met before.
 They are also known for being warm and inviting, and a bit of relationship-building will go a long way in cementing business arrangements.
 South Africans value hard work and applaud those who have succeeded – but they tend to prioritise other aspects of life such as family, good living and friendship.

 Work environment